Ivy-langat/Mypackage/README.md

-#my package
+# my package
-This library was created as an example of how to publish ypur own python package.
+This library was created as an example of how to publish your own python package.